-Mushrooms and other fungi are different from plants in that they do not contain chlorophyll, and so they don’t obtain their energy from the sun.
-Like animals, they have to feed off of other life to obtain nutrients for themselves.
+Mushrooms and other fungi are different from plants in that they do not contain chlorophyll, so they don’t obtain energy from the sun.
+Like animals, mushrooms have to feed off nutrients from the soil or other life to obtain nutrients for themselves.

 The four categories are: saprotrophic, mycorrhizal, parasitic, and endophytic.

 Each type of mushroom plays an important role in the ecosystem.
 Some are edible, and some can even be used for medicinal purposes.